OCD and Drug Addiction

 Treatment plans differ depending on individual needs and may include treatment approaches not listed above.
 If you have a Substance Use Disorder, it is important you undergo medically supervised detoxification before counseling begins.

-At Midwest Recovery Centers, our compassionate staff specializes in treating prescription or illegal drug dependence, alcohol dependence, co-occurring disorders, and other addictive behaviors, while providing education, counseling, and support for families.
-Contact Midwest Recovery Centers today to start your recovery.
+At Midwest Recovery Centers, our compassionate staff specializes in treating prescription or illegal drug dependence, alcohol dependence, co-occurring disorders, and other addictive behaviors while also providing education through a monthly support meeting for the families of those struggling.